randomtestfive/randomtestfive.github.io/class/csci489/blog/index.md

 ## Ownership Ratios

-Each of these charts shows a ratio of the time that a team owned a switch or scale to the total amount of time that they played.
+Each of these charts shows a histogram of the ratios of the time that a team owned a switch or scale during a match to the total amount of time in the match.
-For an alliance, the near switch is easiest to capture, the scale next, then the opposing switch.

 ### Switch Ownership Ratio